 | BLS occupation context | Pay and outlook context for the mapped occupation family | CCNA salary, ROI, or placement |

-This combination is more useful than a made-up rate.
+This combination is more useful than an unsupported rate.
 It tells you what to study, why the skill matters, how the role is framed, and which claims remain off limits.

 Role and labor context

-RoleMath maps CCNA most directly to network-administrator and network-engineering preparation signals, with strict guardrails.
-The mapped O*NET task context for Network and Computer Systems Administrators includes administering network environments, backups and disaster recovery, troubleshooting network and system problems, monitoring system performance, planning network security measures, and analyzing equipment performance records.
+RoleMath maps CCNA to network-administrator preparation signals, with strict guardrails.
+The mapped O*NET task context for Network and Computer Systems Administrators includes administering network environments, backups and disaster recovery, troubleshooting network and system problems, monitoring systems, planning network security measures, and network performance.

 The BLS occupation context is not a CCNA outcome claim.
-RoleMath's current mapped packet uses BLS OEWS May 2025 national context for Network and Computer Systems Administrators, including 314,340 employment and a 99,130 USD national median annual wage.
-BLS Employment Projections context in the same packet shows -4.2% projected employment change for 2024-2034 with 14.3 thousand annual openings.
+RoleMath's current mapped sample uses BLS OEWS May 2025 national context for Network and Computer Systems Administrators, including 314,340 employment and a 99,130 USD national median annual wage.
+BLS Employment Projections context in the same sample shows -4.2% projected employment change for 2024-2034 with 14.3 thousand annual openings.

 That mix matters for planning.
 A negative projected employment-change figure does not mean nobody hires network administrators, and annual openings do not mean CCNA guarantees access to those openings.
 It means the learner should pair CCNA study with concrete troubleshooting, security, cloud, automation, and documentation evidence.

 This is also why a pass-rate page should not stop at exam trivia.
-The reader is trying to decide how to become credible.
-Employer language gives the study plan sharper edges.
+The reader is trying to decide how to become credible, and the cited topic scope and role tasks give the study plan sharper edges without leaning on numbers no one can check.

 AI-impact context

 AI does not create a CCNA pass rate.
 It changes how candidates should prepare and how network work may be performed.
-RoleMath's network-administrator AI panel uses Anthropic Economic Index context and reports the shared SOC sample as 31.90% augmentation-labeled and 68.10% automation-labeled Claude conversations for May 2026.
-That is descriptive usage data, not a job-loss forecast or a demand forecast.
+RoleMath's AI-usage context, drawn from Anthropic's Economic Index descriptive Claude usage data, reports roughly 32% augmentation-style and 68% automation-style usage conversations for a shared SOC sample.
+That split describes a shared SOC sample, not a network-administrator-specific sample, so read it as descriptive AI-usage context, not a network-administrator measurement, a job-loss forecast, or a demand forecast.

 Study path steps